Design and Development of Digital Games (TEDG)

 Games and closely related technologies are increasingly important for learning and for professional education and training in schools, medicine, business, entertainment, and other domains.
 Rapid changes in these technologies are reshaping the ways we create, evaluate, reflect, reason, and learn.
 The interdisciplinary nature of game design has led to more creative approaches in teaching and learning in both informal learning contexts (such as museums and homes) and formal learning contexts (classrooms, schools, and workplaces).

-The skills involved in designing, developing and studying games are relevant to a wide variety of careers, for instance: instructional design, coding, web and app development, project management, user experience (UX) design, illustration, and 3D modeling, and so on.
-Whether you wish to pursue a career specifically in games (commercial or educational game design) or want to use games as a means to other endeavors, this program is an exciting and modern platform for your career journey.
+The skills involved in designing, developing and studying games are relevant to a wide variety of careers, for instance: instructional design, coding, web and app development, project management, user experience (UX) design, illustration, 3D modeling, and so on.
+Whether pursuing a career specifically in games (commercial or educational game design) or intending to use games as a means to other endeavors, this program is an exciting and modern platform for a future career journey.

-Therefore, courses on game development, for example, complement the required programming course sequences that teach programming skills that can be applied to games.
+Therefore, courses on game development, for example, complement the required programming course sequences that teach programming skills that may be applied to games.

 Minimum Point Requirement